Skip to Main Content

 • Take clear, accurate notes about where you found specific ideas.

-• Take advantage of source management tools.
+• Take advantage of online citing tools.

 • Use quotation marks when directly stating another person's words.